Can I donate convalescent plasma after receiving the COVID-19 vaccine?

 Potential CP donors must complete the CP donor request form at nybc.org/cpdonor.
+NYBC will determine the most appropriate way for you to donate CP (whole blood or automated).
 A daytime phone number and email must be provided.
-It may take NYBC a few days to contact the donor, given the volume of submissions and time needed for form review and approval.
+It may take NYBC a few days to contact you, given the volume of submissions and time needed for form review and approval.

 What documentation of positive diagnostic testing do CP donors need to submit?